robert parker wine spectator james suckling jancis robinson vinous rene gabriel

 5. Antonio Galloni (Vinous)

 Antonio Galloni's fascination with wine started at an early age.
-His parents retailed Italian wines, while his grandfather had a deep love for Bordeaux, Burgundy and the Rhône.
+His parents retailed Italian wines, while his grandfather had a deep love for Bordeaux wine, Burgundy wine and the Rhône wine.
 In 2004, while a graduate student at MIT, Galloni founded Piedmont Report, the first specialist English-language journal focused on Italian wine.
 Antonio joined Robert Parker’s The Wine Advocate as the Italian wine critic in 2006.
 Later, he also covered the wines of California, Burgundy and Champagne for The Wine Advocate.

 In 2013, Antonio Galloni launched his own website Vinous.
 The site brings together professional wine reviews, thematic stories, videos and photos, and reader opinion in a dynamic, interactive setting.